 Another option is a surgically placed penile implant.
 Only a small number of men with impotence choose this option.

 Vascular (blood vessel) surgery sometimes is recommended for young, healthy men who develop impotence after trauma to the groin.
-Unfortunately, the long-term success rate of this surgery is not known.

 When To Call A Professional

 Speak to your doctor if you have trouble getting or keeping an erection over three months or more.

 Impotence caused by psychological factors may get better on its own.
 But treatment is needed if the problem is caused by a physical factor.